Is capitalism evil? John Mackey speaks out.

 - Happy customers become repeat customers and advertise by word-of-mouth.

 - Finally, repeat, happy customers make investors happy.

 Happy team members lead to happy customers lead to happy investors.

-When you think of great business leaders qualities, you might think inspirational, decisiveness, and intelligence.
+When you think of great business leaders' qualities, you might think of inspirational, decisiveness, and intelligence.

 But there are two characteristics you don’t hear enough of:

 The first is spiritual intelligence.
 And this has little to do with religious dogma.
 For the conscious capitalist, it means:

 - Holding yourself to the highest ethics